vvaltchev/mylang/README.md

 To overcome the just-described limitation, `MyLang` has a special syntax for *pure* functions.
-When a function is declared with the `pure` keyword preceding `func`, the interpreter treats it in a special way: it *can* be called during const evaluation *but* the function cannot see global variables, nor capture anything: it can only use constants and the value of its parameters: that's exactly what we need during const evaluation.
-For example, to generate `sorted_people` during const evaluation it's enough to write:
+When a function is declared with the `pure` keyword preceding `func`, the interpreter treats it in a special way: it *can* be called anytime, *both* during const evaluation and during runtime *but* the function cannot see global variables, nor capture anything: it can only use constants and the value of its parameters: that's exactly what we need during const evaluation.
+For example, to generate `sorted_people` during const evaluation it's enough to
+write:

 ```C#
 const sorted_people = sort(people, pure func(a, b) => a[0] < b[0]);